Upcoming events

 Rookie of the Year Scholarship

-The “Rookie of the Year Scholarship” was founded in 2018 by active ASCT member and cytotechnologist, Victoria Lingua.
-Victoria has been a cytotechnologist and tremendous advocate for the field for many years.
-She is passionate about cytotechnology, education and participation in the ASCT.
-In 2019, a generous contribution from the Vermont/New Hampshire Cytotechnology Association served to ensure that this scholarship will provide funding for “rookies” to attend the conference for years to come.
+The “Rookie of the Year Scholarship” was founded in 2018 by active ASCT member and cytologist, Victoria Lingua.
+Victoria has been a cytologist and tremendous advocate for the field for many years.
+She is passionate about cytology, education and participation in the ASCT.
+In 2019, a generous contribution from the Vermont/New Hampshire Cytology Association served to ensure that this scholarship will provide funding for “rookies” to attend the conference for years to come.

 The “Rookie of the Year” scholarship winner will receive $900 to use towards expenses for the Annual Conference.